Robert J. Kane, PhD

 - Police Strategies and Practices

-Professor Kane’s teaching and research interests center around police authority and accountability, the ecology of urban policing, and the intersections among neighborhood violence, justice, and urban health.
+Professor Kane’s teaching and research interests center around police authority and accountability, the ecology of urban policing, and the intersections among neighborhood violence, justice, urban health, and health behaviors.
 Kane has conducted field research in Philadelphia, New York City, Phoenix, and the District of Columbia; and he has worked with the police and other justice authorities in the Netherlands, England, and Ireland.
-Among other scholarly activities, he has recently written a book for NYU Press based on research he conducted in the New York City Police Department on career-ending misconduct.
+Among other scholarly activities, he has recently co-authored a book for NYU Press based on research he conducted in the New York City Police Department on career-ending police misconduct.
 To date, this was the largest and most comprehensive study of misconduct ever conducted in an American police department.
-He co-authored the book with former ASU colleague, Michael White.
-He is currently co-editing the Oxford Handbook of Police and Policing with Michael Reisig.
+He is currently co-editing the Oxford Handbook of Police and Policing, due out in early 2014.

-Kane is a member of the American Society of Criminology, the Western Society of Criminology, as well as the Environmental Crime and Crime Analysis group.
-In addition to his scholarship and teaching activities, he enjoys taking student groups overseas for criminal justice-themed tours.
+Kane is a member of the American Society of Criminology, the European Society of Criminology, as well as the Environmental Crime and Crime Analysis group.
+In addition to his scholarship and regular teaching activities, he enjoys studying comparative justice systems and taking student groups overseas for criminology- and justice-related international tours.

 - Kane, R., Gustafson, J., and Bruell, C. (2011).
 Racial Encroachment and the Formal Control of Space: Minority Group-Threat and Misdemeanor Arrests in Urban Communities.
 Justice Quarterly.
 DOI:10.1080/07418825.2011.636376